araskachoi/Geth_Ganache/README.md

 # Geth_Ganache
+This is a basic set up of Geth to create 10 accounts preloaded with 100 ETH to use for whatever your wish desires (withib your private network of course)

+# Dependencies
+Geth Version: 1.8.3-unstable
 **You must first have Geth.
 If you do not yet, you can download it [here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).**
-This is a basic set up of Geth to create 10 accounts preloaded with 100 ETH to use for whatever your wish desires (withib your private network of course)

 ## Getting Started
 - you must clone this repo